Telenotarzt moves to AWS Cloud to embrace life-saving potential

 How umlaut migrated a life-saving business fully to the cloud

-Aachen, 2020/05/25 – Telehealth includes the use of telecommunications and digital technology transforms health care outside of traditional health care facilities.
-The Telenotarzt Tele Medic is available for emergency team members during transport and mission.
-Communicating to the medical staff in real time via audio and video and with access to the patients live vital-signs.
-The goal of Telenotarzt is to move information instead of doctors. umlaut supports this effort by removing technical barriers and brings the service into the cloud.
+Aachen, 2020/05/19 – Telehealth includes the use of telecommunications and digital technology transforms health care outside of traditional health care facilities.
+The umlaut Telenotarzt Tele Medic is available for emergency team members at any time during emergencies and patient transport.
+The medical staff communicates in real time via audio and video and with access to the patients live vital-signs.
+The goal of the Telenotarzt-Service is to move information instead of doctors. umlaut supports this effort by removing technical barriers and brings the lifesaving service into the cloud.

 Cloud makes telehealth more secure and reliable

-The services of Telenotarzt are already established and enabled in in-service ambulance vehicles and cannot be shutdown for maintenance reasons.
+The services of Telenotarzt are already active around the clock in the ambulance and cannot be shutdown for maintenance reasons.

 In case of providing the services to different regions, the platform should be scalable by “one-click”.